-- The PeeGee Trap- is an inexpensive and easy to build mesh trap being used extensively in most eastern Australian myna habitat areas including by the CVCIA throughout the Clarence Valley.
+- The PeeGee Trap- is an inexpensive and easy to build mesh trap being used extensively in most eastern Australian Indian Myna habitat areas including by the CVCIA throughout the Clarence Valley.
 Materials cost less than $25 and plans for PeeGee traps can be downloaded here.

 - At present we are uncertain if we can continue to supply traps so we would ask you to be patient until the COV19 situation improves.

 - The CVCIA PeeGee Trap can be purchased for $25 plus freight.
-See Purchase an Indian Myna trap or phone Laura 0456 472 177 or email your details to email@example.com including you phone no so we can call you you to discuss.
+See Purchase an Indian Myna trap or phone Laura 0456 472 177 or email your details to firstname.lastname@example.org including your phone number so we can call you to discuss.

 - Check with your local council as they may have a trapping program.